- Apply for Financial Aid

 - SAP Suspensions may be appealed if unusual or mitigating circumstances affected academic progress.
 Such circumstances may include a severe illness or injury to the student or an immediate family member, the death of a student’s relative, student activation into military service, or other circumstance deemed appropriate for consideration by the SAP Appeals Committee.

-- The student must visit the Office of Financial Aid for more information about submitting a SAP Appeal Form.
+- The student must complete the SAP Appeal Form.

 - The student will be notified by email of the decision made by the appeals committee.